 The Board has a schedule of regular business, financial and operational matters, and each Board committee has defined terms of reference to ensure that all areas for which the Board has responsibility are addressed and reviewed during the course of the year.
 The Chairman is responsible for ensuring that, to inform decision-making, directors receive accurate, sufficient and timely information.
 The Company Secretary compiles the Board and committee papers which are circulated to directors prior to meetings.
 The Company Secretary provides minutes of each meeting and every director is aware of the right to have any concerns minuted and to seek independent advice at the Group’s expense where appropriate.

-The Group is a biotechnology group focussed on developing new respiratory therapies which will make a difference to people’s lives.
+The Group is a biotechnology group focused on developing new respiratory therapies which will make a difference to people’s lives.
 We recognise the importance of our relationships with all our stakeholder groups (as set out above).

 The Board provides strategic leadership for the Group and operates within the scope of a strong corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the Group implements in its business plan.